rkoshak/openhab-rules-tools/README.md

 ### Shared Cache
 New to OH 3.4 release, a system wide cache has been added where variables can be stored and accessed across multiple runs of a rule or between script actions or conditions across multiple rules.
-On can pull, and if it doesn't exist instantiate a Object in one line inside your rule.
+One can pull, and if it doesn't exist, instantiate an Object in one line inside your rule.

 ```
 var timers = cache.shared.get('timers', () TimerMgr());